corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 menu:
   corda-enterprise-4-8:
     identifier: corda-enterprise-4-8-cordapps-flows
-    name: "Writing CorDapp flows"
+    name: "CorDapp flows"
     parent: corda-enterprise-4-8-cordapps
 tags:
 - api
 - flows
-title: Writing CorDapp Flows
+title: Flows
 weight: 70
 ---

-# Writing CorDapp Flows

-Before we discuss the details of the flow API, consider what a standard flow may look like.

-Imagine a flow for agreeing a basic ledger update between Alice and Bob.
-This flow will have two sides:

-* An `Initiator` side, that will initiate the request to update the ledger
-* A `Responder` side, that will respond to the request to update the ledger

-## Initiator

-In our flow, the Initiator flow class will be doing the majority of the work, the iniator will, in order:

-**Part 1 - Building the transaction**

-* Choose a notary for the transaction
-* Create a transaction builder
-* Extract any input states from the vault and add them to the builder
-* Create any output states and add them to the builder
-* Add any commands, attachments and time-window to the builder

-**Part 2 - Sign the transaction**

-* Sign the transaction builder
-* Convert the builder to a signed transaction

-**Part 3 - Verify the transaction**

-* Verify the transaction by running its contracts

-**Part 4 - Gather the counterparty’s signature**

-* Send the transaction to the responding counterparty
-* Wait to receive back the responding counterparty’s signature
-* Add the responding counterparty’s signature to the transaction
-* Verify the transaction’s signatures

-**Part 5 - Finalize the transaction**

-* Send the transaction to the notary
-* Wait to receive back the notarised transaction
-* Record the transaction locally
-* Store any relevant states in the vault
-* Send the transaction to the counterparty for recording

-We can visualize the work performed by initiator as follows:
+# Flows

+Flows allow your CorDapp to communicate with other parties on a network.
+Before you begin, familiarize yourself with the flow key concepts.

+## An example flow

+ For example, if Alice and Bob want to agree a basic ledger update, they would create a flow with two sides, one for each party:

+* An `Initiator` side, a flow class that initiates the request to update the ledger.
+* A `Responder` side, a flow class that responds to the request to update the ledger.

+### Initiator flow class example

+In this example, the `Initiator` does the majority of the work - they will build, sign, verify, and finalize the transaction.

+**Step 1: Build the transaction**

+The `initiator`:

+1. Chooses a notary for the transaction.
+2. Create a transaction builder.
+3. Extracts any input states from the vault and adds them to the builder.
+4. Creates any output states and adds them to the builder.
+5. Adds any commands, attachments or time windows to the builder.

+**Step 2: Sign the transaction**

+The `initiator`:

+1. Signs the transaction builder.
+2. Converts the builder into a signed transaction.

+**Step 3: Verify the transaction**

+The `initiator`:

+1. Runs the [contracts](contracts-api.md) contained in the CorDapp.
+2. Verifies that the transaction is valid based on the contracts.

+**Step 4: Get the counterparty’s signature**

+The `initiator`:

+1. Sends the transaction to the responding counterparty.
+2. Waits to get the responding counterparty’s signature.
+3. Adds the responding counterparty’s signature to the transaction.
+4. Verifies the transaction’s signatures.

+**Step 5: Finalize the transaction**

+The `initiator`:

+1. Sends the transaction to the notary.
+2. Waits to receive the notarised transaction.
+3. Records the transaction locally.
+4. Stores any relevant states in the vault.
+5. Sends the transaction to the counterparty for recording.

+You can visualize the work performed by initiator like this:

 {{< figure alt="flow overview" zoom="../resources/flow-overview.png" >}}

-## Responder
+## Responder flow class example

-To respond to these actions, the responder takes the following steps:
+The `responder` verifies, signs and records the transaction.

-**Part 1 - Sign the transaction**
+**Step 1: Verify the transaction**

+The `responder`:

-* Receive the transaction from the counterparty
+1. Receives the transaction from the counterparty.
-* Verify the transaction’s existing signatures
+2. Verifies the transaction’s existing signatures.
-* Verify the transaction by running its contracts
+3. Runs the [contracts](contracts-api.md) contained in the CorDapp.
+4. Verifies that the transaction is valid based on the contracts.

+**Step 2: Sign the transaction**

+The `responder`:

-* Generate a signature over the transaction
+1. Generates a signature for the transaction.
-* Send the signature back to the counterparty
+2. Sends the signature back to the counterparty.

-**Part 2 - Record the transaction**
+**Step 3 - Record the transaction**

+The `responder`:

-* Receive the notarised transaction from the initiator
+1. Receives the notarized transaction from the `initiator`.
-* Record the transaction locally
+2. Records the transaction locally.
-* Store any relevant states in the vault
+3. Stores any relevant states in the vault.

+The transaction is now part of the ledger.

-## Understand the FlowLogic class
+## The `FlowLogic` class

-In practice, a flow is implemented as one or more communicating `FlowLogic` subclasses.
+You can implement flows as one or more communicating `FlowLogic` subclasses.
 The `FlowLogic` subclass’s constructor can take any number of arguments of any type.
 The generic of `FlowLogic` (e.g.
 `FlowLogic<SignedTransaction>`) indicates the flow’s return type.